QuickBlox/q-consultation/documentation/INTEGRATION.md

 ### Create session

 The next step is to create a session.
-This must be done before login or create user.
+This must be done before login or creating a user.

 - iOS: <https://docs.quickblox.com/docs/ios-users#create-user>
 - Android: <https://docs.quickblox.com/docs/android-users#create-user>